Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Introduction

+Anti-money laundering practices require constant monitoring of clients and transactions.
+These practices are, however, largely ineffective~\citep{economist2021losing}, with Europol estimating only 1.1\% of criminal profits in the EU being confiscated~\citep{europol2016does}.

+Effective money laundering involves multiple parties, with individual transactions appearing normal~\citep{10.1214/ss/1042727940}.
+Therefore, network analytics is essential~\citep{10.1214/ss/1042727940, baesens2015fraud}.
+This need was already mentioned three decades ago by~\citet{senator1995financial}, where the authors used visualisations to support expert investing.

-The increasing attention has resulted in a growing body of literature covering network analytics for anti-money laundering.
-However, the swift expansion of the field has simultaneously resulted in a lack of a comprehensive overview.
-Most literature reviews on financial fraud barely discuss anti-money laundering using network analytics~\cite{NGAI2011559, kute2021deep, gao2007framework, han2021blockchain}.
-Therefore, as a first step, this paper aims to supplement the literature by providing a systematic literature review of network analytics~(NA) for anti-money laundering.
-To this end, we constructed queries in an iterative way to identify relevant papers from Web of Science~(WOS) and Scopus, resulting in 97 papers.
+The increasing attention of the past years has resulted in a growing body of literature on network analytics for anti-money laundering, but simultaneously resulted in a lack of comprehensive overviews.
+Therefore, as a first step, this paper aims to supplement the literature by providing a comprehensive literature review of network analytics~(NA) for anti-money laundering, covering 97 papers analysed according to multiple dimensions.

-The papers were analysed according to different dimensions.
-First, we looked at the evolution of the number of published papers over time.
-Second, each paper was classified according to five categories; publication data, the applied learning method, the evaluation metrics used, the main objective, and the kind of data used.
-We identify an increasing focus on crypto currencies.
-Our work compares the differences between those papers and the research covering \textit{classic} financial transactions.
-Third, the top-cited work is reviewed via the framework introduced in~\cite{bockel2023fraud}.

-Our literature review and subsequent analysis reveals that multiple supervised, unsupervised and visualisation methods have been developed and applied.
-Nevertheless, due to the literature being fragmented and these methods mostly addressing only a part of the AML problem, there is limited insight into how different methods compare and which work best.
-Furthermore, most state-of-the-art network analytics methods have not yet found main-stream adoption for anti-money laundering.
-Therefore, this work provides a comprehensive experiment, evaluating the most prominent methods.
+Due to the fragmented nature of the literature there is limited insight into which methods perform best.
+This fragmentation and lack of comparison is apparent in the fact that many of the introduced methods are not tested against any baselines.
+Furthermore, researchers are slow to adopt the latest network analytics methods and graph neural network in anti-money laundering.
+Therefore, the second goal of this work is to present a structured experimental set-up to evaluate the most prominent methods.